When Should I File for Bankruptcy?

 - You are not a business organization

-- You took credit counseling
+- You took a credit counseling course

-- You have not filed for a Chapter 13 within the past two years
+- You have not filed for a Chapter 13 within the past two year

-Findlaw's Chapter 13 bankruptcy section has specifics on whether you can qualify for a Chapter 13 bankruptcy.
+Findlaw's Chapter 13 Bankruptcy Section has specifics on whether you can qualify for a Chapter 13 bankruptcy.

-- Student loans
+- Personal loans

 - Alimony